-Convention Meaning RET In examples, a key name (usually abbreviated) shown within a box indicates that you press a key on the keyboard; in text, a key name is not enclosed in a box.
-In this example, the key is the RETURN key.
-(Note that the RETURN key is not usually shown in syntax statements or in all examples; however, assume that you must press the RETURN key after entering a command or responding to a prompt.)
-In Appendix F, the keys that are equivalent to EVE commands are boxed for ease in viewing, even though they are not shown in interactive examples.
-CTRL/C A key combination, shown in uppercase with a slash separating two key names, indicates that you hold down the first key while you press the second key.
-For example, the key combination CTRL/C indicates that you hold down the key labeled CTRL while you press the key labeled C. In examples, a key combination is enclosed in a box. \$ SHOW TIME 05-JUN-1988 11:55:22 In examples, system output (what the system displays) is shown in black.
-User input (what you enter) is shown in red.
-For online versions, user input is shown in bold. \$ TYPE MYFILE.DAT In examples, a vertical series of periods, or ellipsis, means either that not all the data that the system would display in response to a command is shown or that not all the data a user would enter is shown. {} Braces enclose a mandatory portion of the format of a built-in procedure or lexical element.
+Return In examples, a key name (usually abbreviated) shown

+within a box indicates that you press a key on the keyboard; in text, a key name is not enclosed in a box.
+In this example, the key is the Return key.
+(Note that the Return key is not usually shown in syntax statements or in all examples; however, assume that you must press the Return key after entering a command or responding to a prompt.)

+A key combination, shown in uppercase with a slash separating two key names, indicates that you hold down the first key while you press the second key.
+For example, the key combination CTRL/C indicates that you hold down the key labeled CTRL while descriptions and sample procedures indicate VAXTPU reserved words and predeclared identifiers, and other user input that must be typed exactly as shown.
+For you press the key labeled C. In examples, a key combination is enclosed in a box. red ink Red ink indicates information that you must enter from the keyboard or a screen object that you must choose or click on.
+For online versions, user input is shown in bold . · · In examples, a vertical series of periods, or ellipsis, means either that not all the data that the system would display in response to a command is shown or that not all the data a user would enter is shown. {} Braces enclose a mandatory portion of the format of a built-in procedure or lexical element.
 When braces enclose a stacked list of items, you must choose one of the items.
-For example: { string range } Double brackets in examples show an optional portion of the format of a built-in procedure or lexical element.
+For example: $\left\{ egin{array}{ll} {\sf string} \\ {\sf range} \end{array} \right\}$ Double brackets in examples show an optional portion of the format of a built-in procedure or lexical element.
 When double brackets enclose an item or series of items, you can select one of the items.
-For example: [string range] [.···] Double brackets enclosing a comma and horizontal ellipsis mean that you can repeat the preceding item one or more times, separating two or more items with commas.
-For example: parameter [[,]] [] Delimits a case label.
+For example: [string [,] Double brackets enclosing a comma and horizontal ellipsis mean that you can repeat the preceding item one or more times, separating two or more items with commas.
+For example: parameter [[,]] Delimits a case label.
 Single brackets do not indicate optional parameters in this manual. quotation marks apostrophes The term quotation marks is used to refer to double quotation marks (").
 The term apostrophe (') is used to refer to a single quotation mark.